 My certification prepared me to work with private clients and group classes addressing common chronic conditions and special populations.
 My focus is on Parkinson's disease and conditions associated with aging such as arthritis, osteoporosis, respiratory conditions or balance and postural issues.

 I am also a Certified PWR!Moves Instructor.
 PWR!Moves is an evidence-based exercise developed for people with Parkinson's by Dr. Becky Farley, a neuroscientist and physical therapist.
 It's a high effort, high amplitude exercise that helps people with PD counter their symptoms such as small and slow movements, stooped posture, problems with turning and transitioning.
 The combination of yoga and PWR!Moves allows me to address all the challenges that people with PD experience, be it on the physical, mental, or emotional level.
-I am also a big fan of strength training and dance and am always including elements of these practices in my classes.
+I am also a big fan of strength training (I am a Corrective Exercise Specialist certified by the National Academy of Sports Medicine) and dance and am always including elements of these practices in my classes.

 I work with clients privately and teach several Aging Well with Yoga classes in Oakland and Piedmont.
 I also teach 4 Parkinson's specific classes in Berkeley a Walnut Creek.